tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 The tracking anonimization can be adjusted as needed:
 - On: the Nameless Analytics Server-side client tag anonimizes client ID, sessions ID and user ID (if configured).
 In Google BigQuery they will be stored a string with a value of "Redacted_Redacted" for session ID and "Redacted" for client_id and user_id.
 - Off: No anonimization will be applied.

-### Push Client ID and Session ID values into dataLayer
-TBD

 ### Enable logs in JavaScript console